rodprogramdev/100-days-of-code/log.md

 Progress: Still working on media querries and color adjustments.
 Still experimenting with the different sizes and layout of the page sections.

 # Day 54: January 9, 2018
-Progress: Working on responsive images right now and still need a lot of tweak with the design for the media querries.
+Progress: Working on responsive images right now, learned how to use the density descriptor and how to apply media queries in html.
+I still need a lot of tweak with the design of some parts of the sections of the pages.